Joseph Lowe (economist): Statistician

 As a statistician, Lowe was one of an early group who collected economic data, and applied it in pamphlets and polemics.
 In fact the term current then was "political arithmetician".
 The larger significance of the statistical work of Lowe and Thomas Tooke is that they collected figures from the period of the Continental System, of the latter part of the Napoleonic Wars.
 These data were then deployed in the theoretical arguments of the 1820s, dominated by David Ricardo and his doctrine on convertibility.

 There were no agreed principles on collection and use of data.
-Others bringing forward sets of figures were Patrick Colquhoun, Frederick Morton Eden, and George Richardson Porter.
+Others bringing forward sets of figures were Patrick Colquhoun, Sir Frederick Eden, 2nd Baronet, and George Richardson Porter.
 Their work carried less intellectual prestige than that of the political economists.
 Lowe was mainly concerned with fiscal policy.
 He accused those who had drawn up the Bullion Report into monetary policy after the end of the Napoleonic Wars of failing to take into account recent economic growth.
 He argued the point quantitatively for the previous decade in The Present State of England (1822).